rccc7/dropbox-react/README.md

   <img src="screenshots/Dropbox-React.jpg" alt="screenshot" width="700" style="width:700px;"/>
 </div>

+## Instructions.

+1. Just Sign in/ Sing up with your Google account or email and start uploading, downloading, and renaming your files.

 ## Features.

 - Drag and Drop functionality.
 The user can upload their files either by opening a File dialog or by dragging files to the app's drop zone.
 Powered by [react-dropzone](https://react-dropzone.js.org/), a simple react hook to create an HTML 5 compilant drag'n drop zone for files.